 Step 8 – Close the deal

-Your mortgage lender will provide you with a Good Faith Estimate (GFE) detailing your closing costs within three days of taking your loan application.
-You'll get a Good Faith Estimate (GFE) of closing costs from your lender within three days of getting your loan application.
+Your lender will give you a Loan Estimate (LE) of your closing costs within three days of taking your loan application.
+You'll get a Loan Estimate (LE) of closing costs from your lender within three days of accepting your application.

-This estimate is formed from the loan amount, and RESPA requirements order that it has to contain all closing costs and be within a narrow range of accuracy.
-I'll analyze the estimate and let you know if it all looks good.
+This estimate is based on the loan amount, and RESPA requirements require that it has to contain all closing costs and fall within a strict range of accuracy.
+I'll review the estimate and let you know if everything looks good.

 Then it's time to close on your home.
-This will most likely occur at a title company or escrow office and will most often be a smooth and hassle-free event.
+This will probably take place at a title company or escrow office and will most often be a smooth and peaceful event.

 Step 9 – Move in

 Congratulations!
 Now you can move into your new home.
 Enjoy it.
-And if you have any questions, just call me at (662) 843-8850 or e-mail me at .
+And if you need anything, be sure to contact me at (662) 843-8850 or e-mail me at .